Caltech-IPAC/firefly/docs/jstest-notes.md

 ###### How to debug tests using Chrome DevTool:

-    gradle :firefly:jsTestDebug  # run all test in debug mode yarn test-debug -t pattern   # run all tests matching the given pattern in debug mode
+    gradle :firefly:jsTestDebug  # run all test in debug mode yarn test-debug pattern      # run all tests matching the given pattern in debug mode

 - Using Chrome, goto url `chrome://inspect/`